Ayms/bitcoin-transactions/README.md

 `node tx.js BTG create prevtx=tx1:tx2:...:txn prevaddr=addr1:addr2:...:addrn prevamount=amount1:amount2:...:amountn previndex=index1:index2:...:indexn privkey=privkey1:privkey2:...:privkeyn addr=<destination address> fees=0.00000600`

-You can put the ``amount=`` parameter (but we believe that it's quite stupid), then the delta will be refunded to addr1
+You can put the ``amount=`` parameter (but we believe that it's quite stupid even if included in our examples), then the delta will be refunded to addr1

 To simplify, if prevaddr and/or index are always the same (and why not amount), you can do:

 `node tx.js BTG create prevtx=tx1:tx2:...:txn prevaddr=addr1 prevamount=amount1:amount2:...:amountn previndex=index1 privkey=privkey1 addr=<destination address> fees=0.00000600`

+or

+`node tx.js BTG create prevtx=tx1:tx2:...:txn prevaddr=addr1 prevamount=amount1 previndex=index1 privkey=privkey1 addr=<destination address> fees=0.00000600`

 ### Multisig wallets